Washington Football Team Front Office | Washington Football Team - WashingtonFootball.com

 Rob Rogers enters his 28th season in the NFL and third with the Washington Commanders in the role of Senior Vice President of Football Administration.

 Rob Rogers enters his 28th season in the NFL and third with the Washington Commanders in the role of Senior Vice President of Football Administration.
 In this role, Rogers works for the football senior leadership team on the development of player budget parameters, roster management, contract proposals, negotiation strategies and salary cap management.
-Rogers also oversees the club's football analytics department along with being one of the main liasion's between the football and business operations.
+Rogers also oversees the club's football analytics department along with being one of the main liaison's between the football and business operations.

 Prior to coming to Washington, Rogers held the title of executive director of player finance and football research.
 In this role, he worked closely with the Panthers general manager on the development of player budget parameters, roster management, contract proposals, negotiation strategies and salary cap management.
 He also oversaw the Panthers football analytics department and worked on research and analysis of player contracts and statistics.
 He directly conducted the majority of contract negotiations with player representatives during his time in this role.